Jonas Pleškys: Later life

 The military tribunal of the Baltic Fleet sentenced Pleškys in absentia to execution on August 29, 1961.
 He spent the rest of life afraid that the KGB was coming after him.

 Pleškys was picked up by the CIA and debriefed to ensure that he was not a double agent working for the KGB.
 What is known about his later life is still very fragmentary as CIA files concerning Pleškys remain classified.
 Eventually, he received a U.S. passport under the name Jonas Plaskus.
 At various times, he was at a submarine repair docks, taught basics of computer programing at the University of Washington, worked at a bank in San Francisco.
 In 1968, he enrolled into the International Language School to study Spanish.
-There he met Laura Cajas de Martinez and they married the same year.
+There, he met Laura Cajas de Martinez and they married the same year.
 They had daughter Jennifer Plaskus and the marriage lasted five years.

 For five years, he traveled to various countries.
-In 1972–1973, he worked under contract with the United States Agency for International Development (USAID) in Guatemala and Costa Rica.
+From 1972 to 1973, he worked under contract with the United States Agency for International Development (USAID) in Guatemala and Costa Rica.
 He briefly returned to the United States and worked as a computer programmer.
 In 1979, he disappeared and spent three years growing his own food and living in a remote cabin in Mexico.
 According to his biographer Marijona Venslauskaitė-Boyle, it was the only place where he felt safe from the KGB.
 In 1986, Pleškys returned to the United States and got a job as a systems management specialist with the American President Companies in Oakland.
 In 1988, he met his sister actress Eugenija Pleškytė in Houston when she toured with her theater troupe.
-The KGB approved her travels hoping they could track her brother through her.
+The KGB approved her travels, hoping that they could track her brother through her.

 In 1990, he was diagnosed with a brain tumor.
-That year Lithuania declared independence.
-The Supreme Court of Lithuania vacated his death sentence in 1992 which allowed Pleškys to briefly return to Lithuania and meet his daughter Sondra for the first time.
-He died on April 14, 1993 in Oakland, California.
+That year, Lithuania declared independence.
+The Supreme Court of Lithuania vacated his death sentence in 1992, which allowed Pleškys to briefly return to Lithuania and meet his daughter, Sondra, for the first time.
+He died in his sleep a few days before April 14, 1993, when his body was found in his apartment in Oakland, California.